Record Software Simulations with ActivePresenter 8

 - In the current opening project, click the ActivePresenter button (1) and select Record Software Simulation (2).

-- Go to the Home tab or the Insert tab > New Slide > Record Software Simulation.
+- Open the Home tab or the Insert tab > New Slide > Record Software Simulation.
 Alternatively, in the Home tab > Record Screen > Record Software Simulation.